Clave-EIDEAnalog/pgUI/Tutorial_Texts.md

         UIUser.update()
 inside the main loop
  *before* the line 'pg.display.update()' and *after* the 'Erase window command'; depending on the relative position to the rest of your existing drawing commands, the pgUI objects will appear *on top of* or *behind* your game/app objects:

 ![](https://user-images.githubusercontent.com/64075009/116716248-cf8b2e80-a9d7-11eb-906e-8468f1847401.png)

 pgUI objects ("Chimp says: 'Please do not!'") appearing behind the chimp.

+#### 2.4.- Modifying a text to show user progress (score).
+Let's assume that you are a fonder of the chimp game.
+As it has been already stated, it works fine, but lacks of any systematic feedback so that you can measure your progress.
+Let's see how to add a score to the game; this score will show, by now, how many times you have succedded hitting the monkey.